What is a test case?

 - • Overturn or confirm the way of judge has interpreted a law.

-Test cases establish legal rights or principles and serve as persuasive precedent for the future.
+Test cases establish legal rights or principles and serve as a persuasive precedent for the future.

 Real life test cases